0LNetworkCommunity/documentation/docs/validators/hot-upgrades.md

 - **Proposal Submission**: Propose the upgrade for the specific framework module.
 - **Validator Voting**: Validators within the network vote for or against the proposed upgrade.
 - **Achieving Consensus**: The proposal moves forward once it receives support from at least 66% of active validators.
 - **Resolution and Deployment**: Resolve the proposal using the exact framework directory that matches the build of the proposed upgrade.
-This can be done by any validator using the same release branch from the `libra-framework` repository
+This can be done by any validator using the same release branch from the `libra-framework` repository.

 ### Multiple Framework Upgrades
 Multiple framework upgrades require a more nuanced approach, especially regarding resolution stages, to ensure a coherent and secure update across several modules.